-Since it’s implementation in 2012, the Coalition’s remote camera wildlife monitoring project has captured thousands of stunning photos of Sonoran Desert wildlife.
-This project gives local citizens the opportunity to monitor wildlife movement and activity in various areas of the Sonoran Desert.
+Since it’s implementation in 2012, the Coalition’s remote camera wildlife monitoring project has captured hundreds of thousands of stunning photos of Sonoran Desert wildlife.
+This project gives local community members the opportunity to monitor wildlife movement and activity in various areas of the Sonoran Desert.
 It also provides the Coalition with invaluable data to help with our advocacy for a protected and connected Sonoran Desert.
 We currently have 29 active cameras and have plans to further expand the project and strengthen our understanding of wildlife activity in multiple wildlife linkages around the region.

 The Coalition began its wildlife camera project in 2012 with four cameras.
 These original cameras were installed in open space along either side of Oracle Road between mileposts 81 and 84.
 The project area includes portions of Catalina State Park, Big Wash, and the Cañada del Oro wash in Oro Valley.